Unity-Technologies/ml-agents/docs/best-practices.md

 # Environment Design Best Practices

 ## General
-* It is often helpful to being with the simplest version of the problem, to ensure the agent can learn it.
+* It is often helpful to start with the simplest version of the problem, to ensure the agent can learn it.
 From there increase complexity over time.
 This can either be done manually, or via Curriculum Learning, where a set of lessons which progressively increase in difficulty are presented to the agent ([learn more here](../docs/curriculum.md)).
 * When possible, It is often helpful to ensure that you can complete the task by using a Player Brain to control the agent.